Finera Review

 Key Products

-Orchestration, Smart routing, Card Acquiring, Crypto Processing, Analytics
+Orchestration, Smart routing, Card Acquiring, Crypto Processing, Analytics, open banking method routing

 Core product is the payment orchestration platform.
-Beyond routing, Finera also offers card acquiring, crypto processing (non-custodial, launched 2026) and open banking as separate products.
+Beyond routing, Finera also offers card acquiring, crypto processing (non-custodial, launched September 2025) and open banking as separate products.
 Features include smart routing with AI optimization, payment gateway management for multi-PSP connectivity, fraud prevention analytics, Open Banking integration, unified reporting dashboard, central tokenization vault and reconciliation automation.
 The platform connects 600+ payment providers through a single API.
-For iGaming operators, the SoftSwiss and EveryMatrix connectors plug directly into existing platform infrastructure.
+Finera no longer claims SoftSwiss or EveryMatrix connectors, and neither platform carries one.

 Payment Methods

-600+ payment provider connectors.
-This is not 600 payment methods but 600 PSP integrations.
+Finera counts 600+ PSP integrations (connectors, not payment methods), a number only Finera reports.
+Where it does turn up in someone else's catalog, Corefy's connector directory, it shows a five-method-type profile, nothing close to 600.
 Through those PSPs, operators access whatever methods each provider supports: cards, bank transfers, crypto, wallets, local payment methods.
 The orchestration layer does not add new methods, it optimizes routing across methods your PSPs already support.
 Smart routing selects which PSP handles each transaction type based on real-time performance data.
 Apple Pay and Google Pay work through connected PSPs that support them.
 Crypto through connected crypto gateways.

 Verticals

-iGaming, high-risk and forex as listed verticals.
-The iGaming focus appears genuine: dedicated blog content about iGaming payment infrastructure, iGB L!VE conference participation, SoftSwiss and EveryMatrix platform integrations.
-100+ employees with dedicated account managers for gambling clients.
+iGaming, high-risk and forex are the target verticals.
+The iGaming focus looks real: dedicated blog content about iGaming payment infrastructure, iGB L!VE conference participation.
+Neither SoftSwiss nor EveryMatrix carries a Finera integration.
+Finera puts headcount at 100+ with dedicated account managers for gambling clients, a figure nothing independent confirms.
 Compared to Primer which serves iGaming alongside eCommerce, Finera appears more focused on the high-risk and gambling space.
 Corefy has a similar high-risk and iGaming focus.
 IXOPAY targets enterprise high-risk.

 | Feature | Status | Details |